Setup

 command like above.

-Of course, you've to run the npm run prepare
+Be sure to run npm run prepare

 For reference, ts-patch